Student Support Services

 Our focus is to address the whole child so that each one experiences achievement and success.
 We understand the importance of nurturing each child’s physical, emotional and social development, as well as their intellectual growth.
 Each child’s current needs are assessed by teachers on an ongoing basis, and techniques and resources are used to support and inspire each child to develop his or her fullest potential.

-The school counselor offers support to students, families, teachers and staff to help facilitate a successful academic year.
-Students are provided with support in social, emotional, and behavioral issues so that they can maximize their academic achievement and personal growth.
-Classroom guidance lessons in Preschool through grade 2 focus on peaceful conflict resolution.
-The school counselor also heads the Student Support Services program.
+The School Counselor offers support to students, families, teachers and staff to help facilitate a successful academic year.
+Students are actively provided support in social, emotional, and behavioral situations so that they can maximize their academic achievement and personal growth.